 House and Library Rules

-Any person using the House of the Association shall comply with all By-Laws and Rules of the Association.
+All Members and others shall comply with all By-Laws and Rules of the Association while visiting NYCLA Headquarters.

-No member or other person while in the House of the Association shall engage in conduct that disrupts, disturbs or in any way interferes with the Association’s normal operations and service, with the Association staff's performance of their duties, or with the use and enjoyment of the Association by other members or patrons.
+No member or other person while at the Association Headquarters shall engage in conduct that disrupts, disturbs or in any way interferes with the Association’s normal operations and service, with the Association staff's performance of their duties, or with the use and enjoyment of the Association by other members or patrons.
 Without limiting the generality of the foregoing, no one shall:

 - Engage in any noisy or boisterous activity.

 - Play or set electronic and/or audio equipment at a volume that others can hear.

 - Behave in any other manner that can reasonably be expected to disturb others.

 - Use cell phones in a manner that disturbs others.

 - Mutilate, deface, soil or destroy or use for any improper or illegal purpose any library or Association property.
 Property includes furniture, books, publications, briefs, newspapers, DVDs, audio cassettes, or other items in the library collection, and walls, machines, computer terminals and equipment and internet services and other library and Association property.

 - Have personal hygiene that is objectionable to other members or staff such as strongly offensive body odor and/or the presence of bodily wastes on clothing or skin.